jfo/weblog/content/post/how-zig-do.md

 '<' => memptr -= 1,
 ```

 Great.
-We can write "real" programs with this sort of!
+We can write "real" programs with this, sort of!

 Testing 1,2,3